 ARTICLE 52.
 Learners Defined. - Learners are persons hired as trainees in semi-skilled and other industrial occupations which are non-apprenticeable.
 Learnership programs must be approved by the TESDA.
-(A, Art.73)
+(Art.73-a)

-ARTICLE 53.
-When Learners may be hired.- Learners may be employed when no experienced workers are available, the employment of learners is necessary to prevent curtailment of employment opportunities, provided, that the employment does not create unfair competition in terms of labor cost or impair or lower working standards.
-Provided, further, that the number of apprentices shall not exceed 10% of the total work force of the company.

-ARTICLE 54.
-Learnership Agreement. - Any employer/enterprise desiring to employ learners shall enter into a learnership agreement with them, which agreement shall include:

-(a) The names and addresses of the learners;

-(b) The duration of the learnership period, which shall not exceed three (3) months

-(c) The training allowances of the learners which shall begin at not less than the applicable minimum wage for a specific occupation and subject to tripartite consultation;

-(d) A commitment to employ the learners, if they so desire, as regular employees upon completion of the learnership.
+- ARTICLE 53.
+When Learners may be hired.
+Learners may be employed when no experienced workers are available, the employment of learners is necessary to prevent curtailment of employment opportunities, provided, that the employment does not create unfair competition in terms of labor costs or impair or lower working standards.
+Provided, further, that the number of apprentices shall not exceed 10% of the total workforce of the company. - ARTICLE 54.
+Learnership Agreement.
+Any employer/enterprise desiring to employ learners shall enter into a learnership agreement with them, which agreement shall include: - (a) The names and addresses of the learners; - (b) The duration of the learnership period, which shall not exceed three (3) months; - (c) The training allowances of the learners which shall begin at not less than the applicable minimum wage for a specific occupation and subject to tripartite consultation; - (d) A resident to employ the learners, if they so desire, as regular employees upon completion to be learnership.
 All learners who have been allowed or suffered to work during the first two (2) months shall be deemed regular employees if training is terminated by the employer before the end of the stipulated period through no fault of the learner.
-(A, Art.
-75)

-ARTICLE 55.
-Learners in piece work. - Learners employed in piece or incentive rate jobs during the training period shall be paid in full for the work done.

-ARTICLE 56.
-Penalty Clause. - Any violation of this Chapter or its implementing rules and regulations shall be subject to the general penalty clause provided for in this Code.
+(Art.75-a) - ARTICLE 55.
+Learners in piece work.
+Learners employed in piece or incentive rare jobs during the training period shall be paid in full for the work done. - ARTICLE 56.
+Penalty clause.
+Any violation of this Chapter or its implementing rules and regulations shall be subject to the general penalty clause provided for in this Code.

+TO A NEWGARD FOR LAYMENT OF SPECIAL WORKERS